SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Intro/Intro.md

 We want to thank I. Thomas for her chapter on the inspector, and R. De Villemeur for the chapter on Athens integration.

 Finally, Stéphane Ducasse wants to thank Johan Fabry for his co-authoring of the first book on Spec 1.0.
 Without that first book, this one would not exist.
-He wants to thank Koen who happily jumped as a co-author and tremendously improved the book.
-Thanks again Koen it was a fun journey.
+He wants to thank Koen who happily jumped in as a co-author and tremendously improved the book.
+Thanks again Koen.
+It was a fun journey.

 We want to thank ESUG and the Pharo Association for sponsoring this book.
 It was a real multiple year effort.

 If you supported us and you are not on this list, please contact us or do a pull request.